 The Office of the Provost is focused on promoting the efforts of GW’s exceptional faculty, facilitating unparalleled educational opportunities for our dynamic students and fostering a diverse community of scholars who are able to find creative solutions to society’s most complex problems.

-Terry Murphy, Senior Vice Provost
+Terry Murphy, Deputy Provost

 Caroline Laguerre-Brown, Vice Provost